litmining/labelbuddy-annotations/_sources/projects/dynamic_functional_connectivity.md

 ## DYNAMIC FUNCTIONAL CONNECTIVITY IN REAL DATA

 Having demonstrated the utility of the NPC approach to relate FC to behavior in a synthetic scenario where the estimation was very noisy, <mark class="annotated-text">we next evaluated it using real data by applying the Hidden Markov model (HMM) to resting state fMRI data from the Human Connectome Project (HCP).
-The HMM assumes that the data can be described using a finite number of states. </mark>Each state is represented using a probability distribution, which in this case is chosen to be a Gaussian distribution (Vidaurre, Smith, & Woolrich,  ); that is, each state is described by a character…
+The HMM assumes that the data can be described using a finite number of states. </mark>Each state is represented using a probability distribution, which in this case is chosen to be a Gaussian distribution (Vidaurre, Smith, &amp; Woolrich,  ); that is, each state is described by a character…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"